 I provide little pill bottle caps or water bottle caps (if you can find any without drinking a lot of bottled water) that have Flukers dry cricket food in one and Flukers "Cricket Quencher" water cubes in another.
 (These supposedly eliminate the risk of an insect drowning in a little dish of water.)
 You'll need to replace water cubes regularly, as these are popular.
 Dry cricket food should be monitored, as it can mold if it gets damp.
 Some people have had good luck with Fluker's complete diet cubes which provide both water and nutrition (and these are orange, not yellow).
 However, none of the singing insects here has shown any interest in these.
-The Fluker's products are readily available in pet supply stores (because people use them for feeder crickets for their reptiles) and online.
+The Fluker's products are readily available in pet supply stores as food and water for feeder crickets for their reptiles.
+These products are also available online.

 Ground crickets and field crickets absolutely love the dry cricket food!
 I've learned that katydids like dry, uncooked old-fashioned oatmeal flakes, so I'll experiment with that next year as well.
-I imagine the ground crickets will like those as well.
+I imagine the ground crickets would also nibble on oatmeal flakes.

 Oblong-winged Katydid eating his apple

 All the crickets and katydids have their leaves or other habitat misted nightly.
-Sometimes, they will start to sing
+Some will start to sing almost immediately after misting.

 Remember that some of these insects will sing during the day, and others only sing at night.
 Broad-winged Tree Crickets are powerful singers and are too loud for the bedroom, but ground crickets or a Rattler Round-winged Katydid would be lovely.
 A Four-spotted Tree Cricket might not be overly loud, but a Jumping Bush Cricket will be too boisterous.
 You'll figure out your own preferences and you'll enjoy doing so.